cyclingProfessor/humannetwork/README.md

 Can be used in a lecture to introduce concepts of the Internet since it now relies only on a client web browser that supports WebSocket.

-It is made of two parts: a server which controls the topology and quality of the network, and a client that pupils can use to receive,build and send messages to each other.
+It is made of two parts: a server which controls the topology and quality of the network, and a client that pupils can use to receive, build and send messages to each other.

 Usage
 -----
-Compilation can be done by going in the src directory and typing:
+Compilation can be done by going in the Server directory and typing:

 > ant jar